 - not suspected of being unsafe for humans.

 Because, surprisingly, a vast number of pesticides in use in conventional farming are of questionable safety, if not downright deadly!

-These quantities have been rising since the 1970s and, since this data is almost 15 years old, it’s likely that now we’re using even more.
+These quantities have been rising since the 1970s and, since this data was compiled almost 2 decades ago, it’s likely that now we’re using even more.

 Over 8000 pesticide and veterinary products are registered by the Australian Pesticide & Veterinary Medicine Authority (APVMA) for use in fruit & veg production, wheat & grains, livestock, forestry, parks & gardens, commercial premises, and households.

 You’ll find organophosphates, such as chlorpyrifos, have been used on your conventional fruit and vegetables to control bugs.
 Chlorpyrifos may also have been used to kill the insects in the stored grain when it’s processed at a conventional flour mill.

 In Australia 2,4-D may be sprayed on non-organic wheat for weed control in early growth stages.
 Diquat and Glyphosate-based herbicides are registered for late crop use ( 7 days before harvest) on conventional legumes and pulses, (chickpeas, lentils, adzuki, mung and soy beans etc), and wheat to control weeds and dry out the crop prior to harvesting.